 - Stocks: $4.95 (online and even broker assisted on the phone)

-Other than OptionsHouse (geared towards options traders) at $3.95 per trade, TradeKing’s trading fees are the lowest price of any legit discount broker that I am aware of.
+Other than OptionsHouse (geared towards options traders) at $4.75 per trade ($0.20 less), TradeKing’s trading fees are the lowest price of any legit discount broker that I am aware of.

 Here’s where TradeKing really excels.
 Whereas some discount brokers try to nickel and dime you with account inactivity fees and IRA fees, TradeKing does not.
 If you have over $2,500 in an account balance or make 1 trade over 12 months, there are no inactivity fees.
 And there are no “maintenance” fees.
 They also don’t have an annual IRA fee.

-TradeKing’s price to buy in to mutual funds is a little bit higher than some discount brokers who offer a number of no-fee funds, at $14.95 to initially buy into a fund, but still very competitive to other broker’s funds with fees (i.e. E-Trade funds cost $19.99).
+TradeKing’s price to buy in to mutual funds is a little bit higher than some discount brokers who offer a number of no-fee funds, at $9.95 to initially buy into a fund is the lowest I have seen (and significantly lower than E-Trade at $19.99 and Vanguard at $35).
 If you prefer ETF’s over funds, that’s not really an issue.
 Here is a complete list of TradeKing fees.

 TradeKing has no minimum balance for their accounts.
 This is a key factor for someone just getting into investing for the first time, who might not have a lot of money to put into an account right from the get go.